auth0/laravel-auth0/README.md

 and run `composer update`

-NOTE: The plugin dependencies are not tagged, so you have to either change the `minimum-stability` to `dev` or you have to add the dependencies manually.
+NOTE: Some plugin dependencies are not tagged, so you have to either change the `minimum-stability` to `dev` or you have to add the dependencies manually.

 ```js
 "adoy/oauth2": "dev-master",